 - At the August 19, 2024, City Council work session, the Public Works Director presented the current status of all activities involving the Oregon Dam Safety Program compliance efforts.
-Following is the status of all activities taking place within the program: - o o Emergency Action Plan Completed in 2012 - o Bear Creek Dam Seismic Study Completed in 2016 - o Design Inflow Hydrology Report/Probable Maximum Flood (PMF) determination - Completed in 2021 - o Scour Analysis of flood overtopping dam Completed in 2022 - o Bear Creek Dam Leak Investigation & Repair Completed in 2022 - o Design Study of Alternatives for Emergency Spillway Completed in 2024 - o Final Design of selected emergency spillway alternative On hold pending funding source - o Seismic Study of Wickiup Lake Dam In progress - o o Seismic Study of Middle Lake Dam In progress - o Repair of Wickiup Lake conduit and control structure Planned to be completed within the next 2 years - o Repair of Main Lake conduit Planned to be completed within the next 3 years - o The City will enter into a Consent Order with the State, which will outline the specific corrective actions and schedule for implementation.
-We are currently waiting on OWRD for the final order.
+Following is the status of all activities taking place within the program: - Emergency Action Plan Completed in 2012. - Bear Creek Dam Seismic Study Completed in 2016. - Design Inflow Hydrology Report/Probable Maximum Flood (PMF) determination - Completed in 2021. - Scour Analysis of flood overtopping dam Completed in 2022. - Bear Creek Dam Leak Investigation & Repair Completed in 2022 - Design Study of Alternatives for Emergency Spillway Completed in 2024.. - Final Design of selected emergency spillway alternative On hold pending funding source. - Seismic Study of Wickiup Lake Dam In progress. - Seismic Study of Middle Lake Dam In progress. - Repair of Wickiup Lake conduit and control structure Planned to be completed within the next 2 years. - Repair of Main Lake conduit Planned to be completed within the next 3 years.

+The City has entered into a Consent Order with the State (approved at April 7th Council Meeting) which will outlines the specific corrective actions and schedule for implementation.